 Malitskiy v.
-Unica Insurance Inc. (18-010164/AABS) a Licence Appeal Tribunal (LAT) decision released January 2, 2020, involved a dispute over entitlement to attendant care benefits and home modifications by the catastrophically impaired (CAT) applicant, Sergey Malitskiy.
+Unica Insurance Inc. (18-010164/AABS) a Licence Appeal Tribunal (LAT) decision released January 2, 2020, involved a dispute over entitlement to attendant care benefits and home modifications by the catastrophically impaired (catastrophic) applicant, Sergey Malitskiy.

 The applicant was injured on March 16, 2014 during an ice fishing expedition with friends, one of whom died in the accident.
 The applicant suffered a traumatic brain injury, several fractures including his cervical spine and psychological impairment.
-He continued to experience significant cognitive, psychological, emotional and physical impairments and was deemed CAT by Unica on February 2, 2017.
+He continued to experience significant cognitive, psychological, emotional and physical impairments and was deemed catastrophic by Unica on February 2, 2017.

-The applicant submitted treatment plans seeking attendant care in the amount of $6,000 per month (the CAT-level maximum) from October 2017 and ongoing, and home modifications including an in-home elevator and a therapy room costing $344,864.
+The applicant submitted treatment plans seeking attendant care in the amount of $6,000 per month (the Catastrophic-level maximum) from October 2017 and ongoing, and home modifications including an in-home elevator and a therapy room costing $344,864.

 Unica agreed to pay $1,199 monthly for attendant care.
 It refused to pay for the proposed home modifications.
 As a result, the applicant commenced this proceeding with the LAT, seeking payment of the disputed benefits with interest.
 He also sought a special award on the grounds that Unica had unreasonably withheld or delayed payment these benefits.